Querzion/bash.qndwm/README.md

   - Get Yourself a VM Hypervisor >> https://www.qemu.org/ <3 | Guide for QEMU/KVM install (Scroll Down).
   - Create a VM >> https://www.youtube.com/watch?v=jLRmVNWOrgo
   - Boot the Virtual Machine with the ISO...
 WHY DID I INSTALL VENTOY THEN?
 (Use the stick on Bare Metal.)
   - The Arch Linux is on the command line now?
-Write "archinstall".
-(No added Desktop from here.)
+Write "archinstall". https://averagelinuxuser.com/arch-linux-install-automatically/
-  - Choose Grub. . . ;D Cause that will be themed.
+  - Choose Grub. . . ;D Cause that will be themed, and skip installing a DE.
   - Set it up as you like it, but in "Additional Packages" write "git".
 (It's needed!)

 ![image](https://github.com/user-attachments/assets/c4c49299-8520-4bc4-b6d2-94762f309896)